vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/047/19_yujAno_haritA.md

 +++
 This vs. makes a small ring with vs. 15, both containing káḥ + SUBJUNCTIVE.
 The fact that this vs. is in a different meter (Bṛhatī, not Triṣṭubh) from the whole hymn that precedes it may also signal the end of a section.
 As indicated in the publ. intro., I think this vs. is meant as reassurance: in contrast to the endlessly multiplying Indra of vs. 18 (and the fickle Indra of the previous vss.), Tvaṣṭar has now taken control, yoking only a single team (for Indra’s journey, in my opinion) and exerting his dominion over forms, thus reining in Indra’s excess shape-shifting.

-Although the word rūpá- does not appear in the vs., it can be easily supplied with bhū́ri on the basis of Tvaṣṭar’s well-known role as shaper of forms (cf. Macd., Ved.
+Although the word rūpá- does not appear in the vs., it can be easily supplied with bhū́ri on the basis of Tvaṣṭar’s well-known role as shaper of forms (cf. Macdonell, Ved.

 Myth.
 116, and passages like I.188.9, VIII.10.28, X.100.9, 184.1).